Fiancé(e) VISAS – SUMMARY

 The fiancé(e) visa is obtained after an interview at a US embassy abroad.
 The immigrant fiancé(e) must marry the US citizen within 90 days of entry to the United States, and then apply for adjustment of status.

-Generally, it is required that the US citizen and fiancé(e) meet in person within the two years proceeding the filing of the case.
+Generally, it is required that the US citizen and fiancé(e) meet in person within the two years immediately before the filing of the case.

 The fiancé(e) visa is a good option if you are not married yet.
 Generally speaking, a fiancé(e) visa is also a faster route for getting a foreign partner to the US than consular processing for spouses of US citizens.

 If the immigrant fiancé(e) has children, the fiancé(e) visa may be a better option as well.
-For example, if an immigrant stepchild is 18 years or older when the marriage takes effect, it may not be possible to bring the stepchild to the United States.
-However, with the fiancé(e) visa, a child 18 years or older (but under 21) can use the fiancé(e) visa of the immigrant parent to immigrate to the United States.
+For example, if an immigrant stepchild is already 18 years or older when the marriage takes effect, it may not be possible to bring the stepchild to the United States.
+However, with the fiancé(e) visa, a child 18 years or older (but under 21) can still immigrate to the United States with a K2 visa.